asmyk/graphql-workshops/client/display-items-list-on-front-end.md

 }
 ```

-Now newly created fragment can be reused here, and also in other components who fetch this kind of data.
+Now, newly created fragment can be reused here, and also in other components which fetch this kind of data.